jimorc/wxVulkanTutorial/README.md

 "GLM was originally designed for OpenGL, where the Y coordinate of the clip coordinates is inverted.
 The easiest way to compensate for that is to flip the sign on the scaling factor of the Y axis in the projection matrix.
 If you don't do this, then the image will be rendered upside down."

 In the wxWidgets implementation, this line of code is not needed.
-This will have an effect on the code in the DepthBuffering and LoadingModels projects.
-Comments will be added there to discuss the required changes.
+In the code on the tutorial website, the <i>updateUniformBuffer</i> method contains the line (two lines above the code shown above):
+<pre>ubo.view = glm::lookAt(glm::vec3(2.0f, 2.0f, 2.0f), glm::vec3(0.0f, 0.0f, 0.0f), glm::vec3(0.0f, 0.0f, 1.0f));</pre>

+This should be changed to:
+<pre>ubo.view = glm::lookAt(glm::vec3(2.0f, 2.0f, 2.0f), glm::vec3(0.0f, 0.0f, 0.0f), glm::vec3(0.0f, 0.0f, -1.0f));</pre>

+The only change is to set the Z-component of the <i>up</i> argument to <i>-1.0f</i> from <i>1.0f</i>.

+Making this change in UniformBuffers does not result in any visible change in the resulting display.
+It does have an effect later, on the DepthBuffer project.
+If you do not make this change, then depth buffering will not function correctly.